Ten Behaviors Successful B2B Companies Use to Accelerate Growth

 1. Focus On The Core Of Their Business

 These companies take the time to define the core of their business and they aim the commercial organization at this core

-- The high performing companies are clear about their core and periodically redirect resources from low opportunity to high opportunity areas.
+- The high-performing companies are clear about their core and periodically redirect resources from the low opportunity to high opportunity areas.
 They allocate the vast majority of management time, expenses, and capital to these aspects of the business

 2. Dramatically Improve Sales Productivity

 High-performing B2B companies find ways to dramatically increase the productivity of their sales organizations (think doubling productivity).
 These companies realize the following:

 - Their sellers were only spending 25%-40% of their time selling.
 The rest of their time was spent performing customer service and administrative tasks.
 Selling time literally can be doubled by eliminating, restructuring, or shifting these tasks to others.

 - High-performing companies have shifted from a “self-directed” sales model to a “company-directed model”.
 This means that companies are creating playbooks, defining a sales cadence, and outlining activities expectations more clearly.

 - Also, these high performers realized their seller productivity is not just a function of the sellers’ skills and behaviors … it’s also a function of the surrounding ecosystem in the company including lead generation support provided by marketing, pre-sales support, and post-sales support, and others.
 Also, some corporate functions outside of the commercial organization were found to be unintended sales drags (such as the contracting organization and product implementation teams).

 - There is a fundamental shift occurring in buyer behavior in most B2B industries— buyers want to perform many of the traditional selling tasks themselves such as order entry and product research rather than interfacing with a salesperson.
 This results in decreased time burdens on sales reps but requires a thoughtful reconfiguration of the interface between sales and customers.